 - (3) Consists of 4,129,931 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021. - (4) Consists of 1,887,766 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021.
-In addition, Mr. Mehrotra indirectly beneficially owns shares of the Company and expects to receive a pro rata distribution of that ownership in shares of our common stock within 30 days after this offering.
+In addition, Mr. Mehrotra indirectly beneficially owns shares of the Company and expects to receive a distribution of that ownership in shares of our common stock within 30 days after this offering.
 The number of shares received will depend on the fair market value of the shares at the time of the distribution.
-Assuming such ownership was based on the assumed initial public offering price of \$22.00 per share, which is the midpoint of the range on the cover of this prospectus, he would receive approximately 46,522 shares, or 0.0% of our common stock, which calculation is preliminary and subject to change. - (5) Consists of 349,950 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021. - (6) Consists of 209,082 shares of common stock and 24,046 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021. - (7) Mr. Bernstein is affiliated with certain investment entities of Goldman Sachs & Co. that indirectly beneficially own shares of the Company and that expect to receive a pro rata distribution of that ownership in shares of our common stock within 30 days after this offering.
+Assuming such ownership was based on the assumed initial public offering price of \$23.00 per share, he would receive approximately 46,561 shares, or 0.0% of our common stock, which calculation is preliminary and subject to change. - (5) Consists of 349,950 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021. - (6) Consists of 53,079 shares of common stock and 209,082 shares of common stock underlying options to acquire common stock exercisable with 60 days of March 1, 2021. - (7) Mr. Bernstein is affiliated with certain investment entities of Goldman Sachs & Co. that indirectly beneficially own shares of the Company and that expect to receive a distribution of that ownership in shares of our common stock within 30 days after this offering.
 The number of shares received will depend on the fair market value of the shares at the time of the distribution.
-Assuming such ownership was based on the assumed initial public offering price of \$22.00 per share, which is the midpoint of the range on the cover of this prospectus, those entities would receive approximately 30,551,176 shares, or 29.7%, of our common stock, which calculation is preliminary and subject to change. - (8) Mr. Butler indirectly beneficially owns shares of the Company and expects to receive a pro rata distribution of that ownership in shares of our common stock within 30 days after this offering.
+Assuming such ownership was based on the assumed initial public offering price of \$23.00 per share, those entities would receive approximately 30,541,457 shares, or 29.7%, of our common stock, which calculation is preliminary and subject to change. - (8) Mr. Butler indirectly beneficially owns shares of the Company and expects to receive a distribution of that ownership in shares of our common stock within 30 days after this offering.
 The number of shares received will depend on the fair market value of the shares at the time of the distribution.
-Assuming such ownership was based on the assumed initial public offering price of \$22.00 per share, which is the midpoint of the range on the cover of this prospectus, he would receive approximately 5,138,355 shares, or 5.0%, of our common stock, which calculation is preliminary and subject to change. - (9) Mr. Sherrill is affiliated with certain investment entities of Pamplona Capital Management LLP that indirectly beneficially own shares of the Company and that expect to receive a pro rata distribution of that ownership in shares of our common stock within 30 days after this offering.
+Assuming such ownership was based on the assumed initial public offering price of \$23.00 per share, he would receive approximately 5,183,139 shares, or 5.0%, of our common stock, which calculation is preliminary and subject to change. - (9) Mr. Sherrill is affiliated with certain investment entities of Pamplona Capital Management LLP that indirectly beneficially own shares of the Company and that expect to receive a distribution of that ownership in shares of our common stock within 30 days after this offering.
 The number of shares received will depend on the fair market value of the shares at the time of the distribution.
-Assuming such ownership was based on the assumed initial public offering price of \$22.00 per share, which is the midpoint of the range on the cover of this prospectus, those entities would receive approximately 22,051,914 shares, or 21.4%, of our common stock, which calculation is preliminary and subject to change. - (10) Mr. Sullivan indirectly beneficially owns shares of the Company and expects to receive a pro rata distribution of that ownership in shares of our common stock within 30 days after this offering.
+Assuming such ownership was based on the assumed initial public offering price of \$23.00 per share, those entities would receive approximately 21,908,440 shares, or 21.3%, of our common stock, which calculation is preliminary and subject to change. - (10) Mr. Sullivan indirectly beneficially owns shares of the Company and expects to receive a distribution of that ownership in shares of our common stock within 30 days after this offering.
 The number of shares received will depend on the fair market value of the shares at the time of the distribution.
-Assuming such ownership was based on the assumed initial public offering price of \$22.00 per share, which is the midpoint of the range on the cover of this prospectus, he would receive approximately 7,148,961 shares, or 6.9%, of our common stock, which calculation is preliminary and subject to change.
+Assuming such ownership was based on the assumed initial public offering price of \$23.00 per share, he would receive approximately 7,058,212 shares, or 6.9%, of our common stock, which calculation is preliminary and subject to change.